KolFoxy/AncestorBotPHP/farmstead_readme.md

 ## Lighting Changes
 At certain kill intervals, colors of the surroundings will change.
 This change will affect all monsters' and heroes' stats up until the next interval.

+## Credits
+Darkest Dungeon is a game made by Red Hook Studios.

+AncestorBot is a Discord bot made by KolFoxy using [Yasmin](https://github.com/carchive/Yasmin "Yasmin") and other PHP libraries specified in [Composer file](composer.lock "composer.lock").